Dean Richards is WGN-TV’s Emmy Award-winning entertainment reporter and critic.

-His work is seen and heard on several Tribune-owned properties and he was cited in a New York Times front-page article as “Tribune Company’s Man of Many Hats.”
+His work is seen and heard on WGN, cable channel News Nation and many of the 200 Nexstar Media Group properties.
+He was cited in a New York Times front-page article as the company’s “Man of Many Hats.”

 On and off the air, Dean has been a tireless worker related to HIV/AIDS issues, hosting charitable functions for decades including “AIDS Run & Walk Chicago” and “Dance for Life Chicago.”
-He has lent support to numerous organizations including Howard Brown Health Center, Horizons Community Center, Open Hand Chicago, and was awarded a citation by Stop AIDS Chicago for his contributions to the fight against AIDS.
+He has lent support to numerous organizations including Howard Brown Health Center, Horizons Community Services (now Center on Halsted), Open Hand Chicago, and was awarded a citation by Stop AIDS Chicago for his contributions to the fight against AIDS.
 The AIDS Foundation of Chicago also recognized him in their annual “Faces of AIDS” publication for bringing HIV/AIDS issues to mainstream media and, in 2006, cited him with a special commendation for his work in the field.

 A native of Chicago, Dean worked his way through a string of suburban Chicago radio stations after completing his Broadcast Communications/Marketing degree at Columbia College.
-A veteran of the Chicago radio scene since 1975, he has worked at WNUA, WCLR, WIND, WCFL and WFYR.
-He also hosted a nationally-syndicated morning radio program for the ABC Radio Network, while also acting as its Operations Manager.
+A veteran of the Chicago’s broadcasting scene since 1975, he has worked at WNUA, WCLR, WIND, WCFL, WFYR, WPWR and WFLD.